xcp-ng/xcp-ng-org/docs/Guides/TLS-certificates-xcpng.md

 If you would like to replace this certificate by a valid one, either from an internal Certificate Authority or from a public one, you'll find here some indications on how to do that.

-Note that if you use an non-public certificate authority and XenOrchestra, you have [additional configuration to specify on XenOrchestra side](https://xen-orchestra.com/docs/configuration.html#custom-certificate-authority).
+Note that if you use an non-public certificate authority and XenOrchestra, you have [additional configuration to specify on Xen Orchestra side](https://xen-orchestra.com/docs/configuration.html#custom-certificate-authority).

 ## Generate certificate signing request